 Items = ["Texas", "Mexico", "Berlin", "Nice", "Toronto","Lincoln","New York","LA"]

-- Next, set the toggle to ‘On‘ on the ‘Allow searching‘ (on the right side properties panel) or set the IsSearchable property as true.
+- Next, set the toggle to ‘On‘ on the ‘Allow searching‘ (on the right-hand properties panel) or set the IsSearchable property to true.

 IsSearchable = true

 Now, play with the Combo box control in preview mode.
 Let’s select any item(s) by typing their names.
-Suppose we insert an alphabet ‘L’ on the control, it will show the item’s names that contain ‘L’ like below:
+Suppose we insert the alphabet ‘L’ on the control; it will show the item’s names that contain ‘L’ like below:

-This is how to work with Power Apps Combox box that allows searching.
+This is how we can work with the Power Apps Combox box that allows searching.

 A tooltip is a brief, informative message that appears when a user interacts with a graphical user interface element’s component (GUI).
 It is possible to display a tooltip on the Combo box control in Power Apps.